-This map depicts the distribution of total dissolved solids (TDS) in groundwater in the Spirit River hydrostratigraphic unit (HSU).
+This map depicts the distribution of hydraulic head in groundwater in the Spirit River hydrostratigraphic unit (HSU).
 The horizontal and vertical extent of the unit was adopted from the Geological Framework of Alberta, Version 3 (Alberta Geological Survey, 2021).
 The relationship of the Spirit River HSU with the units above and below as well as its geometry can be seen in Figures 1 and 2.